 The statue of Christ above our altar is a copy of the statue made by Karl Albert “Bertel” Thorvaldsen (1770-1844).
-The story of this statue is very interesting.
+The story of this statue is quite interesting.
 The original statue stands today behind the altar in the Protestant Cathedral in Copenhagen, Denmark.

 Bertel Thorvaldsen made the form of Christ in clay with arms outstretched, raised high in gesturing command, his head held high in triumph.
 He left the figure to harden for a few days and when he went back to finish his work, he couldn’t believe what he saw.
 Because of a heavy rain storm the dampness had invaded his studio and the figure had changed entirely.
 Instead of head held high, it had bent downwards-the-arms had fallen low.
 Thorvaldsen felt his statue of Christ was beyond repair.
 He grabbed a hammer and was about to demolish the statue but he just couldn’t do it.
 With a pang of remorse he fled from the room.

-encircling the sorrow and needy-the head was now bowed low with contrite countenance as if to say, “I understand your travail.”
+contrite countenance as if to say, “I understand your travail.”
 Some greater power had breathed meaning into the artist’s ruined statue.
 This was no defeated Christ; this was a compassionate Savior.

 The 10 ½ foot high statue is made in what artists call heroic size, and the statue is placed on a pedestal.
 On the pedestal in the cathedral are inscribed the words, “Come unto me” from Matthew 11:28.
 Yet Thorvaldsen did not portray Jesus as He spoke these words here on earth.
 The invitation comes from the exalted Christ.
 The nail prints in His hands and feet remind us of His eternal love.